Aboriginal title in the United States: Louisiana Purchase and Texas

+Hawaii

 Mexican Cession

 Indian reservation policy resulted in the extinguishment of all aboriginal title outside of reservations in Utah and Nevada by 1880, and Arizona and New Mexico by 1886.

 California was different.
 There, the Land Claims Act of 1851 required "each and every person claiming lands in California by virtue of any right or title derived by the Mexican government" to file their claim within two years.
 Despite early authority to the contrary, the established view is that the Act applied to aboriginal title, and thus extinguished all aboriginal title in California (as no tribes are known to have filed claims).
 Cramer v.
 United States (1926) has distinguished this line of cases for individual aboriginal title.

 The above commentary is challenged below.
 In 1833, the Mexican government gave tribal communities a brief notice that they had the option to make modest claims upon Mission lands before each mission was closed and its property sold off.
 Most Spanish residents in the state failed to inform the tribal members of their rights to claim land, or had already driven most of the Mission Indians into the Sierras.
 In addition, once California became a state, federal rules required that Indian communities interact exclusively with the federal government.
 The 1894 U.S. Government report California Indian Reservations and Cessions includes the lost 18 treaties made between California tribes and the U.S. military that were then made secret by an act of Congress shortly after the treaties were forced upon at gunpoint by the U.S. Army on all of the state's tribes with the promise of lands.

 Oregon territory

 Indian reservation policy resulted in the extinguishment of all aboriginal title outside of reservations in Idaho, Washington, and Oregon in 1880.
-It is listed as unceded territory on official titles and maps located in that state.
-The lower chinook Indians still live in pacific and wahkiakum countys on their traditional lands in spite of federal and state pressure to move them.